The 20 Best Familial Neurocardiogenic Syncope Doctors Near Me in Rosedale, MD

 English

-Hassan Kassamali is a Cardiologist in Rosedale,, Maryland.
+Hassan Kassamali is a Cardiologist practicing medicine in Rosedale,, Maryland.
 Dr. Kassamali is rated as an Advanced provider by MediFind in the treatment of Familial Neurocardiogenic Syncope.
-His top areas of expertise are Hypertensive Heart Disease, Atrioventricular Nodal Reentrant Tachycardia (AVNRT), His Bundle Tachycardia, Atrial Tachycardia, and Pacemaker Implantation.
+He is also highly rated in 35 other conditions, according to our data.
+His clinical expertise encompasses Hypertensive Heart Disease, Atrioventricular Nodal Reentrant Tachycardia (AVNRT), His Bundle Tachycardia, Atrial Tachycardia, and Pacemaker Implantation.

 Learn about our expert tiers